Elements code tutorial

 Looking in the “details” section near the top, you will see that there are two amount values:

 And so we can confirm that Bob’s wallet can view the actual amounts being sent and received in this transaction.
 This is because the blinded transaction was sent from Bob’s own wallet and so it has access to the required data to unblind the amount values.
 You will also see two other properties and their values within the two details sections: “amountblinder” and “assetblinder”.
 These indicate that both the asset amount and the type of asset were blinded.
 This ensures that wallets without knowledge of the blinding key are prevented from viewing them.

 Looking at the transaction from Alice’s wallet we would expect both amount and type to be unknown.
 Checking this using Alice’s wallet we initially get an error:

 e1-cli gettransaction $TXID

-The reason that we might get an error using this command is that Alice’s wallet may not contain details of the transaction yet.
+The reason that we get an error using this command is that Alice’s wallet will not contain details of the transaction.
 We can get the raw transaction data from Alice’s node’s copy of the blockchain using the getrawtransaction command like this:

 e1-cli getrawtransaction $TXID 1

 That returns raw transaction details.
 If you look within the “vout” section you can see that there are three instances.
 The first two instances are the receiving and change amounts and the third is the transaction fee.
 Of these three amounts, the fee is the only one in which you can see a value, as the fee itself is unblinded.
 For the first two instances you will see (amongst others) properties with values similar to this:

 What this shows are the “blinded ranges” of the value amounts and the commitment data that acts as proof of the actual amount and type of asset transacted.